 The records on immigrants and ships' passengers show a number of people bearing the name Pelle:

-Pelle Settlers in the United States in the 18th Century
+Pelle Settlers in United States in the 18th Century

-Pelle Settlers in the United States in the 19th Century
+Pelle Settlers in United States in the 19th Century

 - Pierre Pelle, who arrived in Louisiana in 1834